mit-dormcon/website/docs/about/funding.md

 **Events that are to be funded by DormCon must follow certain guidelines.**

-- All DormCon-funded individual dorm events must be open to all undergraduate dorm residents.
 - Events will not be given funding exceeding 50% of the eligible budget for said event
 - Line items for publicity, giveaways (besides event food), or alcohol are not